Compare Income Protection Insurance

 Choosing a benefit period

 The benefit/payment period is the maximum length of time you can receive monthly benefits provided that you continue to meet the claim criteria.
-This can be for a year, 2, years, 5 years, or until retirement (age 65 or 70)
+This can be for 1 year, 2 years, 5 years, or until retirement (age 65 or 70).
+Shorter benefit periods may be available in some plans.

 You will stop receiving income benefits when the earliest of the following occurs: